Ant1B2x/Cpp_Templates_Exercises/README.md

 We've prepared a folder in which you will find a `Makefile` to help you building the sources.
 Here is how it works:

-- Open a terminal in this directory
+- Open a terminal in the sources directory
 - Build all the exercises using the command `make all`
 - ... or build a specific exercise using the command `make <filename>` (eg. `make FunctionTemplate`)
 - Launch a program with `./<filename>` (eg. `./FunctionTemplate`)